Trump, angry at Kelly, muses about possible replacements

 WASHINGTON — President Donald Trump, frustrated by his staff's handling of the abuse allegations against Rob Porter, is increasingly venting about Chief of Staff John Kelly and speculating about potential replacements, according to multiple sources familiar with the matter.

+Kelly said Friday evening that he had not offered to resign, although a source acknowledged that he is always willing to leave if that's what the president wants.

-One senior administration official and three other people briefed on those conversations told NBC News Trump is angry at Kelly's initial statement of effusive support about Porter's character — and then the quick walkback the next day.
+One senior administration official and three other people briefed on the president's conversations told NBC News that Trump is angry at Kelly's initial statement of effusive support about Porter's character — and then the quick walk back the next day.

+After Porter's two ex-wives made allegations of physical and verbal abuse in The Daily Mail, Kelly said in a statement on Tuesday: "Rob Porter is a man of true integrity and honor and I can't say enough good things about him."

 At the White House on Friday, Trump spoke favorably about Porter.